 This post contains affiliate links.

-UNESCO recognizes it as the birthplace of the Ottoman Empire, so there is some major history here.
+UNESCO recognizes Bursa, Turkey as the birthplace of the Ottoman Empire, so there is some major history here.
 For nature lovers, there’s a gorgeous national park as well.
 I actually spent a whole weekend in Bursa to go skiing (read the complete guide here) but a day trip is definitely doable is well.

 How to Get to Bursa from Istanbul